jesusgonzalez12/docs-1/django/getting-started/index.html.md

 ## flyctl

-Fly has its own command-line utility for managing apps, [flyctl](https://fly.io/docs/hands-on/install-flyctl/).
+Fly.io has its own command-line utility for managing apps, [flyctl](https://fly.io/docs/hands-on/install-flyctl/).
 If not already installed, follow the instructions on the [installation guide](https://fly.io/docs/hands-on/install-flyctl/) and [log in to Fly](https://fly.io/docs/getting-started/log-in-to-fly/).

 ## Provision Django